mental99/beginners-quest-documentation/documentation.md

 - Uses python
 - There's a `__pycache__` folder in the zip, doesn't include the flag or anything else interesting except the filepath: `/usr/local/google/home/jbuff/Documents/KCTF/2021-challenges-quals/beginners/crypto-babyrsa/attachments/chall.py`
 - The python file uses `PyCrypto` which has a buffer overflow resulting in remote code exec vulnerability, but it doesn't seem to apply to this challenge
+- The challenge appears to be similar to BabyRSA challenges of previous CTFs
+- The attack should abuse the low exponent (`e = 3`)

 ## Chal 8